LEARN JAPANESE WITH PIMSLEUR

 Here's a tip if Amino is reading this article, that it add an option to report article (it may even have it, but I didn't find it).
 I've seen admins doing a good job opening a whistleblower section within the community.

-I have some fear that this article will have a rebound effect, but I have measures to avoid these situations.
-I believe we can easily do away with copied articles.
-We recommend reading my article on Plagiarism on Kevinbk.com talking about why it's so dangerous.
+I have some concerns that this article may have a rebound effect, but I have measures in place to avoid these situations.
+I believe we can easily get rid of the copied articles.
+We recommend reading my article about Plagiarism on Kevinbk.com discussing why it's so dangerous.